alemarco96/DECAF/INSTALLATION_GUIDE.md

   pip install pip --upgrade pip
   ```

 - Choose a folder where all Python virtual environments will be stored.
-For the remainder of this guide, the `venv`
+For the remainder of this guide, the
-  subdirectory inside the root folder will be used.
-In case you choose differently, just change it with the appropriate
+  `template/venv` subdirectory inside the root folder will be used.
+In case you choose differently, just change it with
-  value.
+  the appropriate value.
 Make sure to not put a forward slash (`/`) at the end of the command.

   ```
-  DECAF_VENV_FOLDER="$DECAF_ROOT_FOLDER/venv"
+  DECAF_VENV_FOLDER="$DECAF_ROOT_FOLDER/template/venv"
   ```

 - Create the `faiss_fastcoref_spacy_transformers` virtual environment: